germayneng/kaggle-rainforest-connection-audio-2021/README.md

-# rainforest_audio
+# Rainforest Connection Species Audio Detection

+> Given animal audio clip, correctly classify them

 A post-competition organization of the code used in the competition.
-Because i find the resources provided by Kaggle (30h free TPU) to be sufficient, most of the code are written in the kernel notebook in kaggle platform (although i am not really a fan of using it)
+Because i find the resources provided by Kaggle (30h free TPU) to be sufficient, most of the code are written in the kernel notebook in kaggle platform (although i am not really a fan of using it).
+I started using the baseline code written by yosshi999 and made changes along the way, implementing my own model architectures.

 # What's new?